 Rule of Distribution

 Vesting of property takes place immediately on the death of the propositus.
-Under the Muslim law, distribution of property can be made in two ways, firstly per capita or per strip distribution.
-Per – Capita distribution method is majorly used in the Sunni law.
+Under Muslim law, the distribution of property can be made in two ways, firstly per capita or per strip distribution.
+The per-Capita distribution method is majorly used in Sunni law.
 According to this method, the estate left over by the ancestors gets equally distributed among the heirs.
 Therefore, the share of each person depends on the number of heirs.
 The heir does not represent the branch from which he inherits.

 GROUNDS OF DISQUALIFICATIONS